Skip to main content

 How many cities are in King County, Texas?

-King County contains 0 Census-designated places.
+King County contains 1 Census-designated place.